bradjohnl/gpt_python_cli/README.md

-    --print-only, -po: Print the command without asking to continue --save-log, -sl: Save the chat log to a default path --tokens, -t <tokens> Specify the number of tokens to use (default: 2000) --help, -h: Show the help message
+    --print-only, -po: Print the command without asking to continue --save-log, -sl: Save the chat log to a default path --tokens, -t <tokens> Specify the number of tokens to use (default: 2000) --library-path, -lp <path>        Specify the docs library path for custom data (Other parameters except -q will not work when using custom data at the moment)
+    --index-path, -ip <path>          Specify the index path for custom data (Other parameters except -q will not work when using custom data at the moment)
+    --help, -h: Show the help message

 ```